What We Do

 Education & Awareness

-We raise awareness of the issues facing foster youth and foster parents across Oregon while reducing misunderstandings and stigma around foster care.
+We raise awareness of the issues facing foster youth and resource (foster) parents across Oregon while reducing misunderstandings and stigma around foster care.

 Outreach & Training

-We encourage more people down the path of foster parenthood and provide them with the support and training they need to meet the needs of their family.
+We encourage more people down the path of resource (foster) parenthood and provide them with the support and training they need to meet the needs of their family.

 We are building a network of solidarity, tangible resources, and friendship to support foster youth and their families in the ways they need most.